Kayak Adventures, High and Low2021 Jul 20

 I had been going down the middle of Rosario Strait with the main current.
 About that time someone asked on the radio when anybody had last seen Jane.
-Nobody had seen her in about 10 minutes.
-She had an easily visible red kayak, but because of the height of the waves, the current and also that a kayak is mere inches out of the water it is difficult to keep an eye on others.
-It is much harder to find a lost boat.
+Nobody had seen her in about 10 minutes even though she had an easily visible red kayak.
+However, it is difficult to keep an eye on others because of the height of the waves, the current and also that a kayak is mere inches out of the water.
+And it is much harder to find a lost boat.
 We were near the southeast corner of Lopez.

 After looking for a while, one of our group called on the radio for help.
 About 10 minutes later a red Coast Guard helicopter flew over us.
 We talked to them on the radio giving them search info like kayak color and last known location.
 They swung out south of Lopez and then out into the greater Puget Sound area.
 After a while they spotted a fishing boat towing a red kayak out where the current had been flowing and hovered over it.
 It seemed to me to be a mile or more beyond us.
 She had been picked up; when the chopper was satisfied that she was safe, they flew away.

-What we found out later was that Jane had been knocked over into the water (probably by an unexpected wave).
+We found out later that Jane had been knocked over into the water (maybe by an unexpected wave).
 She could not get back into her boat and had been in the water for 30 minutes.
-She had a shorty wetsuit on, so she did not die of hypothermia, though she would have been quite cold.
+She had a shorty wetsuit on, so she did not die of hypothermia (however, she would have been quite cold).
 The fishing boat saw her and got her out of the water.
 They handed her off to a Sheriff’s Deputy (boat) that took her back to our launch location and from there she got home.

 One of the other gals in our group had been emotionally compromised by this.
-For at least half an hour she was thinking that her good friend was dying out there.
+For at least half an hour she was thinking that her good friend was dying out on the water.
 The rescue news was good, but now we needed to decide what to do.
 Going back the way we came though the same seas seemed overwhelming, so we decided to complete the trip.

 As we approached Cattle Pass (at the pinch point between San Juan and Lopez, where the water stampedes through) we could see white water while we were yet a mile away, and we could hear the water too!
+(It sounds like a rushing mountain river.)
 When we got close we could see a concentrated region of confused standing waves.
-A couple of other kayakers were already there playing in them.
+A couple of other kayakers were already there playing in the waves.
 I went briefly into the mix.
 It was exhilarating and I would have liked to spend more time there.
 However, the rest of the group was picking up the flood current and moving fast north along Lopez.

 After we were through, we went to the middle of the current and were helped along greatly.
 You don’t notice it out in the middle of the bay because all the water you are in is moving with you.
 However, the distances certainly slip by more quickly.
 This part of the trip was calm and contemplative.